Richland County in Neighborhoods, Districts and Landmarks

 Imagination District, Mansfield

-The exciting, new Imagination District is developing at its root with an incredible partnership between the restored Renaissance Theatre, Pioneer Performing Arts and the Little Buckeye Children’s Museum.
-The district is proposed to draw in excess of 200,000 people a year, and will connect historic Park Ave West to the Carrousel Historic District including The Brickyard which is surrounded by breweries and fine dining options .
+The exciting, new Imagination District is developing through an incredible partnership between the restored Renaissance Theatre, Pioneer Performing Arts and the Little Buckeye Children’s Museum.
+The district is proposed to draw in excess of 200,000 people a year, and will connect historic Park Ave West to the Carrousel Historic District.

 Central Park Historic District, Mansfield